MovIntPlayLab/MovIntPlayLab.github.io/README.md

 The team behind this programme involves PhD, graduate and undergraduate students; as well as collaborators in UC3M and abroad.
 This team is highly multidisciplinary, involving expertise in areas such as Computer Science, Design, Physical Therapy, Pedagogy, Medicine, Arts, and Dance.

-**Elena Márquez Segura** (pronouns: she/her).
+**Elena Márquez Segura** (pronouns: she/her, [ORCiD 0000-0002-3124-2286](https://orcid.org/0000-0002-3124-2286)).
 Principal Investigator leading this programme, is a Beatriz Galindo Distinguished Researcher and Assistant Professor in the Department of Computer Science and Engineering at Universidad Carlos III de Madrid.
 Elena has a multidisciplinary background, with a B.Sc. and M.Sc in Telecommunication Engineering (Escuela Técnica Superior de Ingenieros, Universidad de Sevilla); Master's studies in Interactive Systems Engineering (KTH, Royal Institute of Technology, Stockholm); and a Ph.
 Lic. and PhD in Human-Computer Interaction (Stockholm University, Stockholm; and Uppsala University, Uppsala, respectively).

 You can read more about [Elena’s work in Google Scholar](https://scholar.google.com/citations?hl=es&user=EginuQIAAAAJ)